Learning Plan for Becoming a Codex CLI Expert

 name: lint-fix

-description: Fix all ESLint errors in staged files
+description: Fix all ESLint errors in staged files.
+Use when asked to lint, fix lint errors, or prepare files for commit.

 ---